 2. Offers and orders

 2.1.
 By accessing MyTerminal, the customer can see which services ECT is offering digitally, as well as the costs of those services.
 The customer can order these services from ECT using MyTerminal.
 In these general terms and conditions of sale, orders are referred to as “agreements” and “agreement”.
 An agreement between ECT and the customer is formed (1) when the customer places a digital order for using MyTerminal (My Terminal Free or My Terminal Premium) or (2) when an agreement has been signed between ECT and the Customer for MyTerminal Premium Plus (i.e. MyTerminal Premium + API connection) .
 The customer can choose between different services.
 Depending on the choice made, ECT will invoice monthly or yearly (reference is made to Article 3).
 This shall hereinafter referred to as “payment period”.
 The customer can expand (upscale) an agreement at any time, in the sense that from that moment on it will purchase more services and/or more types of services.
 Expansions are also entered into for an indefinite period of time.
 For limitation of the scope of the agreement (downscaling of the services and/or types of services) reference is made to Article 6.2.

 2.2.
 An agreement is entered into for an indefinite period of time.

 2.3.
 If ECT cannot perform an agreement for unforeseen reasons, it is required to inform the customer of this as soon as possible.
 In that case, the customer is not entitled to any type of damages.

 2.4.
-ECT is only bound by agreements that have been formed using MyTerminal.
-Modifications of agreements must be agreed in writing.
+ECT is only bound by agreements that have been formed by using MyTerminal.

 3. Prices and payment